codeandsupply/chat-bot-supplybot/README.md

 # Hubot

 This is a version of GitHub's Campfire bot, hubot.
-This hubot is designed to work with Slack, and is based on [Hubot-Slack](https://github.com/tinyspeck/hubot-slack)
+This hubot is designed to work with IRC, and is based on [Hubot-IRC](https://github.com/nandub/hubot-irc)

 ### Testing Hubot Locally